-- 89. Plaintiffs reallege and incorporate herein by reference each of the foregoing allegations. - 90.
+89. Plaintiffs reallege and incorporate herein by reference each of the foregoing allegations.

+90. S.B.
+132 grants to inmates who claim a "transgender, nonbinary, or intersex" identity the right to be referred to by pronouns and honorifics of the inmate's preference.
+The law contains no exception, exemption, or distinction between CDCR staff, and CDCR inmates, such that all are compelled by S.B.
+132 to use words and language in a manner that suggests adherence to beliefs the speaker may not share (for instance, that "she" refers to a male person, or that once he has declared a "transgender" identity a man is no longer a man but is a "transgender woman").

+11 91.
 S.B.
-132 grants to inmates who claim a "transgender, nonbinary, or intersex identity" the right to be referred to by pronouns and honorifics of the inmate's preference.
-The law contains no exception, exemption, or distinction between CDCR staff, and CDCR inmates, who are compelled by S.B.
-132 to use words and language in a manner that suggests adherence to beliefs the speaker may not share (for instance, that "she" refers to a male person, or that once he has declared a "transgender identity" a man is no longer a man but is a "transgender woman"). - 91.
-S.B.
-132 requires individual Plaintiffs and other incarcerated women to refer to men using words and language that obscures the speaker's own perception and rationally-based belief about the sex of individuals required by S.B.
-132 to be housed in women's facilities, subjecting women who do not comply with S.B.
-132's demand for compelled speech and belief potentially to discipline with consequences ranging from placement in administrative segregation to denial of parole and extension of sentences.
-Knowing these likely, foreseeable consequences of speaking about the men housed in women's facilities (and awaiting transfer), Plaintiffs' freedom of speech and expression is chilled by S.B.
-132. - 92.
-On information and belief, CDCR has applied S.B.
-132's mandates regarding compelled speech and belief to individual Plaintiffs by, inter alia, refusing to consider Plaintiffs' own written statements of complaint about being housed with men and instead altering Plaintiffs' written statements that refer to men and males, using factual, neutral, and appropriate sex-indicative pronouns such as "he."
-By refusing to consider complaints and grievances that Plaintiffs actually presented to CDCR, and instead only considering versions of such complaints and grievances rewritten with language and concepts that reflect the government's approved set of beliefs, S.B.
-132 as applied in this manner by CDCR violates Plaintiffs' First Amendment right to petition the government.
+132 requires individual Plaintiffs and other incarcerated women to refer to men using words and language that obscures the speaker's own perception and rationally-based belief 13 about the sex of individuals required by S.B.
+132 to be housed in women's facilities, subjecting 14 women who do not comply with S.B.
+132's demand for compelled speech and belief potentially to 15 discipline with consequences ranging from placement in administrative segregation to denial of 16 parole and extension of sentences.
+Knowing these likely, foreseeable consequences of speaking 17 about the men housed in women's facilities (and awaiting transfer), Plaintiffs' freedom of speech 18 and expression is chilled by S.B.
+132. 19

+92. On information and belief, CDCR has applied S.B.
+132's mandates regarding 20 compelled speech and belief to individual Plaintiffs by, inter alia, refusing to consider Plaintiffs' 21 own written statements of complaint about being housed with men and instead altering Plaintiffs' 22 written statements that refer to men and males, using factual, neutral, and appropriate sex-indicative 23 pronouns such as "he."
+By refusing to consider complaints and grievances that Plaintiffs actually 24 presented to CDCR, and instead only considering versions of such complaints and grievances 25 rewritten with language and concepts that reflect the government's approved set of beliefs, S.B.
+26 132 as applied in this manner by CDCR violates Plaintiffs' First Amendment right to petition the 27 government.
 Furthermore, S.B.
-132 necessarily results in this deprivation of Plaintiffs' First Amendment right to petition the government, because S.B.
+132 necessarily results in this deprivation of Plaintiffs' First 28

+Amendment right to petition the government, because S.B.
 132 mandates that an inmate who claims a "transgender, nonbinary, or intersex" identity "shall (1) Be addressed in a manner consistent with the incarcerated individual's gender identity."
 Cal.
 Pen.
 Code § 2606(a)(1).